Also called atypical pneumonia, it is mild and hospitalization is not usually required. However, walking pneumonia is highly contagious.

 - Blood culture test

-If the tests come back positive, you can often treat walking pneumonia at home with antibiotics.
+If the tests come back positive, you can often treat pneumonia at home with antibiotics.
 If you get the rarer Legionella pneumonophila, you’ll be hospitalized and put on antibiotics, intravenous fluids, and respiratory therapy if you have difficulty breathing.

-If you have walking pneumonia, you should rest at home, take all of the antibiotics your doctor prescribed, and drink plenty of liquids.
+If you have pneumonia, you should rest at home, take all of the antibiotics your doctor prescribed, and drink plenty of liquids.
 Walking pneumonia is highly contagious during the 10-day period of when your symptoms are most severe; it’s best to avoid contact with other people so you don’t infect them.

-It’s possible to have a recurrence of walking pneumonia.
+It’s possible to have a recurrence of pneumonia.
 To avoid and prevent having it recur or gettting it in the first place, wash your hands, keep your hands away from your face after coming into contact with others, and cover your nose and mouth with a tissue when you sneeze or cough.
 If you don’t have a tissue, sneeze or cough into the inside of your elbow.
 That way, you won’t spread it to others.

 September 25, 2017

 Janet O’Dell, RN